 - How will we be involved in the decisions about the learning of our children and young people?

 Parents are fully involved in the review process of their child’s pupil passport and they are invited to add their views as to how they think their child can be supported.
 Here at Ball Green, we feel that the development of a good relationship with parents and providing opportunities for parents to share their views is key to a pupil’s success.

 - How are parents involved in the setting?
 How can I be involved?

 Parents are openly invited to come into school before and after school to meet and hold discussions with staff.
-Parent’s voices are also greatly valued and we enjoy receiving feedback from parents to ensure we are giving the best we can to each child.
+Parent’s voices are also greatly valued, and we enjoy receiving feedback from parents to ensure we are giving the best we can to each child.
 We, as a school, also offer groups, performances, learning sessions and information sessions.
-Parents are also invited into school for parent sessions, reading sessions with your child and also the library busy and book bus loves parents to join!
+Parents are also invited into school for parent sessions, reading sessions with your child and also the ‘Little Library Van’ and book bus loves parents to join!
 We also have a Parent, Teacher and Friend Association (PTFA) which you can be a part of.

 - What do I I do if I want to make a complaint?

 In the first instance any concerns can be flagged up through the class teacher, key stage leader or SENCO.
 If you feel that you require further intervention than what they can offer, then the complaints procedure is easily accessible from the school website and in school.
 The complaints procedure is in-line with the local authority complaints procedure and should your issue not be revolved with the headteacher it would be escalated to the governing body and where necessary the local authority.